Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Requirements Analysis

-While deriving \reqref{FR09} above we have argued that documentation is important for the adoption of \glspl{API} by users.
-However, beyond the pure existence of a documentation it appears reasonable to demand that the latter should allow users to rapidly comprehend the \gls{API} of a service.
-Furthermore, the main intention of a user reading the documentation is likely to implement a client in order to interact with the \gls{API} of a service.
-For this we demand minimal effort of implementation again, assuming it will likely support widespread adoption of the corresponding service.
-Hence, our final two requirements are: \req{NFR09}{A user should be able to quickly understand the \gls{API} of a service by utilizing the documentation.} \req{NFR10}{A user should be able to implement a client to interact with the \gls{API} of a service with minimal effort.}
+While deriving \reqref{FR09} above, we have argued that documentation is important for the adoption of \glspl{API} by \gls{EMS} developers.
+However, beyond the pure existence of a documentation, it appears reasonable to demand that the latter should allow \gls{EMS} developers to rapidly comprehend the \gls{API} of a service.
+Furthermore, the main intention of a \gls{EMS} developer reading the documentation is likely to implement a client in order to interact with the \gls{API} of a service.
+For this, we demand minimal effort of implementation again, assuming it will likely support widespread adoption of the corresponding service.
+Hence, our final two requirements are: \req{NFR09}{An \gls{EMS} developer should be able to quickly understand the \gls{API} of a service by utilizing the documentation.} \req{NFR10}{An \gls{EMS} developer should be able to implement a client to interact with the \gls{API} of a service with minimal effort.}

+We are convinced that the requirements derived in the present and previous section are a solid foundation for deriving a framework for provisioning forecasting and optimization algorithms as web services for \glspl{EMS}, and demonstrate this suitability below.